fzakaria/NpmNix/README.md

 Done in 0.03s.
 ```

+Check out [MakeNix](https://github.com/fzakaria/MakeNix) for an example of how you might apply dynamic-derivations for incremental compilation for C/C++ Makefile projects.

 ## Testing

 You can run the parser by itself to generate the Nix expression that generates all the object files.